Tuesday, August 12, 2025

 The World As We Know It

 The story of the world, as we know it, was handed down from our ancestors to the generations that followed.
 But for some diverse reasons, many generations have become so numb and oblivious to the stories that are told over and over.
 The transmission of historical knowledge has come to a gradual and detrimental halt as a result of the deaf ears of the following generations.
 In the course of time, the crucial episodes of our ancestors' stories have long been forgotten and erased in our memory.
-And now, history is slowly unfolding and repeating itself, but no one appears to understand, as to why or how these series of events seem to be happening so quickly.
+And now, history is slowly unfolding and repeating itself, but no one appears to understand, as to why or how these series of events seem to be happening so intensely and quickly.
 No one had to indulge in blame games, if only we knew the cause and effect of history.

 Everybody has their own unique set of issues to deal with.
 But have we not come to the realization, that despite the fact that each of our problems in life is unique, they are all interconnected?
 And while there are untold pieces of history, isn't our current story really a retelling of the past?
 Why do certain members of the current age seem so cut off from the past?
 Is history not so significant, when occurrences in the modern era appears to be influenced by what happened in the past?